Proposed Legislation

 Minority Report Requirement All Commission proposals must include minority views & minority-favored legislative proposals.
 Ensures bipartisan input is preserved.

-Sunset Authority Expires 7 years post-enactment.
+Sunset Authority Expires after two years with automatic renewal for two more years unless Congress votes to discontinue.
 Existing implementing bills continue under expedited procedures.

 Key Features: